Defeated candidates vow to protest over disputed Russia election results

 But those below are not yet ready to fall in line.

-Mikhail Lobanov, 37, who ran from the Communists against state TV propagandist Yevgeny Popov, said he did not see a “radical” difference in views with the leadership.
-But his rhetoric — “we know the victory was stolen by fraud” — appeared to offer a different opinion.
+Mikhail Lobanov, 37, who ran a spirited campaign from the Communists against state TV propagandist Yevgeny Popov, said he did not see a “radical” difference in views with the leadership.
+But his rhetoric – “we know the victory was stolen by fraud” – appeared to offer a different story.

 Mr Lobanov is one of eight independent candidates who had pulled ahead of Kremlin candidates in Moscow before the controversial results of electronic voting kicked in.
 He said he would be among those protesting the results on Pushkin Square.